mathspp/mathspp/pages/insider/past-issues/ignoring-exceptions/default.md

+---
+metadata:
+    description: "Learn to declare type relationships in functions and why that would be relevant in this sample of the mathspp insider weekly newsletter."
+title: Ignoring exceptions
+---

 # 🐍🚀 ignoring exceptions

  > This is a past issue of the [mathspp insider 🐍🚀](/insider) newsletter.
 [Subscribe to the mathspp insider 🐍🚀](/insider#subscribe) to get weekly Python deep dives like this one on your inbox!